 You might be surprised to learn that installing Airis on your existing hob is cheaper than replacing the hob with a new one and a timer.
 Replacing the entire hob with one with a timer can be extremely problematic if a similar model cannot be found, meaning extensive modifications to the work surface and lower cupboards may be required if the kitchen has a separate hob.
 This is because most hobs with timers are 50-60cm wide and come as separate units.
 And that’s before you consider the true cost of a fire, the potential loss of life, lost belongings, disruption, alternative accommodation, insurance claims and premium increases, potentially moving into an assisted home or care facility, and the mental trauma from the event.
 So, in reality it costs even less than you think!

-We have seen what a timer is and how it operates, falling far short of the mark when it comes to practical fire safety, and how a stove guard such as Airis provides proactive fire safety that actually works.
+We have seen what a timer is and how it operates, falling far short of the mark when it comes to the reality of fire safety, and how a stove guard such as Airis provides proactive fire safety that actually works.
 We’ve also seen that Airis can be far cheaper than a replacement hob when considering the true cost of a fire.
 Even so, we would rather pay for an Airis ten times over, safe in the knowledge a fire will never start, rather than take a gamble with a hob timer which doesn’t conform to fire prevention standards.

 If you are interested in proactive, practical fire safety then contact us or arrange a callback.